 - 1. right-click on a drawing layer you would like to sync with another layer. - From the right-click menu, select Sync Layers With.
-In the Choose the Parent Drawing Layer drop-down list, with the exception of the selected layer, - 3.
+In the Choose the Parent Drawing Layer drop-down list, with the exception of the selected layer, every layer in your scene is listed. - 3.
 To sync a layer with your currently selected layer, from the drop-down list, select a parent drawing layer and click OK.
 The child layer immediately updates to the parent layer's timing.